CartoDB/observatory-extension/docs/guides/01-overview.md

 For Enterprise account plans, the [Data Observatory](https://carto.com/data) provides access to a searchable catalog of advanced location data, such as census block, population segments, boundaries and so on.
 A set of SQL functions allow you to augment your own data and broaden your analysis by discovering boundaries and measures of data from this catalog.

-This section describes the Data Observatory methods and the type of data that it returns.
+This section describes the Data Observatory functions and the type of data that it returns.

-### Methods Overview
+### Functions Overview

-There are several methods for accessing different categories of data into your visualizations.
+There are several functions for accessing different categories of data into your visualizations.
 You can discover and retrieve data by requesting OBS functions from the Data Observatory.
 These Data Observatory functions are designed for specific, targeted methods of data analysis.
 The response for these functions are classified into two primary types of data results; measures and boundaries.

 - Boundaries are the geospatial boundaries you need to map or aggregate your data.
 Examples include Country Borders, Zip Code Tabulation Areas, and Counties